zhaoshuoxp/Pipelines-Wrappers/README.md

 All results will be store in current (./) directory.

-* test_trimmed_R1/2.fastq.gz: adapter trimmed fastq files.
+* {prefix}_trimmed_R1/2.fastq.gz: adapter trimmed fastq files.

-* test_mkdup.bam: all alignments, with duplicates marked.
+* {prefix}_mkdup.bam: all alignments, with duplicates marked.

-* test_filtered.bam: useful filtered alignments; duplicates, unpaired, unmapped, low-quality, secondary, chrM reads removed.
+* {prefix}_filtered.bam: useful filtered alignments; duplicates, unpaired, unmapped, low-quality, secondary, chrM reads removed.

-* test_se.bed: useful filtered alignments in BED format.
+* {prefix}_se.bed: useful filtered alignments in BED format, Tn5 shifted.

-* test_pe.bed: useful filtered alignments in BEDPE format, the 2nd and 3rd columns indicate the fragment start and end coordinates on genome.
+* {prefix}_pe.bed: useful filtered alignments in BEDPE format,  Tn5 shifted, the 2nd and 3rd columns indicate the fragment start and end coordinates on genome.
+It will be used for macs2 peak calling.

-* test.bw: bigwig file converted from test_se.bed, can be upload to genome browser for visualization.
+* {prefix}.bw: bigwig file converted from {prefix}_filtered.bam, can be upload to genome browser for visualization.

-* test_shift.bed: Tn5 shifted BEDPE format, it will be used for macs2 peak calling.

 * macs2: output of macs2, see [here](https://github.com/taoliu/MACS#output-files).
 Only broad peaks will be called by default.
-In addition, test_broad_filtered.bed is the peaks file with blacklist filtered.
+In addition, {prefix}_broad_filtered.bed is the peaks file with blacklist filtered.
 * fastqc: the report(s) of fastqc
 * logs: running logs

-> Note using chromap only output shifited BED file in paired-end mode